Fire Safety Policies

 Exterior Elevated Areas

-Exterior elevated areas (fire escapes, roofs, parapets, etc.) of dormitories are intended as a second means of egress in an emergency.
+Exterior elevated areas of dormitories -- such as fire escapes, roofs, and parapets -- are intended as a second means of egress in an emergency.
 Do not place items in these areas at any time or under any circumstances.

-Antennae, wires, lights, banners (except for the flag of a country), etc. may not be placed on or affixed to the exterior of any building.
+Antennae, wires, lights, banners, flags, and other such items may not be placed on or affixed to the exterior of any building.

-If any of the above items are discovered, refer to Fine Schedule for penalty.
+If any of the above items are discovered, please refer to the Fine Schedules for the relevant penalty.

 Fire